Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: BCM-regularity via perfectoid signature

 Suppose $\eta\in M_3$, by enlarging $B$ (via \cite[Theorem 4.9]{MaSchwedeSingularitiesMixedCharBCM}) we may assume that $B$ satisfies the conclusion of \autoref{lem.DominationViaGalois}.
 Consider the following base change:

-where the first row is $p$-complete faithfully flat since $A_n$ is regular for all $n$ and $B$ is big Cohen-Macaulay.
-Thus the second row is $p$-complete faithfully flat by base change.
+where the first row is $p$-completely faithfully flat since $A_n$ is regular for all $n$ and $B$ is big Cohen-Macaulay.
+Thus the second row is $p$-completely faithfully flat by base change.
 The almost isomorphism above follows from